antun3s/zabbix-domains-monitor/README.md

 Import `Zabbix Template - Domains monitor.xml` in Zabbix

-I used it In Zabbix 4.0 LTS server
+I used it in Zabbix 4.0 and 6.0 LTS